microsoft/atlas-design/site/src/patterns/hero.md

 ```

 ## Accent hero with details

-This component variant, known as 'Accent Hero with Details', overlays an element on top of the hero's image. `.hero-details` will require the use of `.flex-direction-row-tablet` to be applied to the `.hero` markup.
+This component variant, known as 'Accent Hero with Details', overlays an element on top of the hero's image.
+Note that to lay out the hero's children correctly across screen sizes, the hero component should also have the `.flex-direction-row-tablet` atomic.

 ```html-no-indent
 <section